 ARCHITECTURE IN THE SPACE OF FLOWS

 We are proud to announce the publication of the edited book: ‘Architecture in the Space of Flows’.
 The book is coedited by Chris L. Smith and Andrew Ballantyne.
-Chris is an Associate Professor in Architectural Design and Techné and is the Associate Dean (Education) of the Faculty of Architecture, Design and Planning at the University of Sydney.
+Chris is an Associate Professor in Architectural Design and Techné and is the Associate Dean (Education) of the Sydney School of Architecture, Design and Planning at the University of Sydney.

 Andrew is the Professor of Architecture at Newcastle University, UK.
 The book is the culmination of a program of research led by Smith and Ballantyne that included an international conference (held in the UK), guest edited editions of ARQ (Architecture Research Quarterly) (Cambridge University Press) and Architectural Theory Review (Taylor and Francis).
 The book has been published by Routledge, London.